 1 – Product Review – Anyone who wants to make sure that their money is worth spending will instantaneously check out reviews.
 Some people read from short snippets of customer reviews found on the product page while some prefer a more elaborated version like what you’ll be writing for your blog.

-This type of article requires a lot of research and hence, is considered one of the most comprehensive content that appeals to serious buyers.
+This type of article requires a lot of research and hence, is considered one of the most comprehensive contents that appeal to serious buyers.
 Most marketers would apply their affiliate links here and it makes sense to do so because after offering so much detail, the readers are now more informed and are likely to check out the product on the merchant site.

 The keywords for this type of article usually contain the word ‘review’ such as;